How To Get Child Care Assistance

 Below, we’ve outlined the major costs parents face when raising a child.
 Note that these costs do not include clothing, food, transportation, or other miscellaneous expenses.

 According to ChildCare Aware of America, childcare shouldn’t cost more than 7% of a family’s income–yet the average US family pays significantly more than that, especially single parents.
-Daycare in Massachusetts, for example, costs around $20,415 annually—a figure more reflective of college tuition.
+Not many companies in the US offer office daycare.
+In Massachusetts, for example, daycare costs around $20,415 annually—a figure more reflective of college tuition.

 Housing is the largest cost of raising a child, taking up on average 29% of a family’s annual income.
 To compound the problem, a severe shortage of affordable homes in the US is driving up both rent and mortgage prices.